spatialos/database-sync-worker/README.md

 1. Setup PostgreSQL locally, and in the cloud.
 2. Add the DBSync and its schema to your project.
-3. Configure SpatialOS to start a single DBSync.
+3. Configure SpatialOS to start a single DBSync worker.
 4. Send DBSync commands from your workers to read and write to the hierarchy data.
 5. Receive updates in your workers and clients that reflect the state of the hierarchy data in the database.